DURAVUE® Scratch Resistant Coatings for Polycarbonate and Acrylic Plastics

 With thermal cure, the coating is hardened over a longer time period, allowing it to complex to its completely hardened state under less stressed conditions.
 As a result, DURAVUE® coatings provides a water clear, optically clear, hard surface because of a) the purity of its ingredients (fully complexed siloxane polymer), and b) the process in which it is applied.

-Most plastics degrade under UV and sunlight exposure, resulting in a dull, yellowish appearance.
+Most plastics like polycarbonate degrade under UV and sunlight exposure, resulting in a dull, yellowish appearance.
 DURAVUE® hardcoats retard degradation by sealing up the surface to water and other environmental agents.
 With UV inhibitors added, the DURAVUE® coating absorbs or reflects the damaging UV radiation, preventing it from getting to the plastic.
 UV-cure hardcoats typically involve organic components that degrade over time and exposure to sunlight and UV.
 With UV-cure coatings it is hard to perform both UV inhibiting and UV activation/curing at the same time.
 Siloxane-based hardcoats like DURAVUE® are derived from inert, inorganic compounds, so do not have the degradable components that most organic UV hardcoats possess.

 Easier to clean